michaelchristopher-ui/chat-backend/README.md

 - One - to - One chat among friends that spans multiple chat server instances.

-- Saving of messages within the database.
+- Saving and paginated retrieval of messages within the database.

 - Logging through Filebeat as a Sidecar, Elasticsearch and Kibana.